karrick/godirwalk/README.md

 # godirwalk

-`godirwalk` is a library for walking the file system.
+`godirwalk` is a library for walking a directory tree on a file system.
+It runs on unix like operating systems and Windows.
+When compared against `filepath.Walk` in benchmarks, it runs up to ten times the speed on unix, and about four times the speed on Windows.

+More importantly, unlike when using `filepath.Walk` on Windows, it doesn't result in an infinite loop when walking a directory tree hierarchy that contains a symbolic link loop.

 ## Description